srggroup/SlmQueueBeanstalkd/README.md

 ### Executing jobs

 SlmQueueBeanstalkd provides a command-line tool that can be used to pop and execute jobs.
-You can type the following command within the public folder of your Zend Framework 2 application:
+You can type the following command within the public folder of your Laminas application:

 `php index.php queue beanstalkd <queue> [--timeout=]`